Abimathic/Widget_Basket/README.md

 ## Features

-- Products with prices and codes
+- Product catalog with prices and codes
 - Delivery pricing based on basket value
 - Special offer: "Buy one Red Widget, get second half price"
 - Final total calculated with discounts and delivery